-BigQuery, developed by Google, is a cloud-based big data analytics platform tailored for large-scale enterprises.
+BigQuery, developed by Google, is a cloud-based platform for big data analytics, specifically designed for large-scale enterprises.
 It enables the swift querying of vast datasets, often comprising thousands of rows, thanks to its powerful processing capabilities.
 By integrating BigQuery with your applications, you gain the ability to ingest and analyze extensive data volumes in real time, facilitating up-to-the-minute insights for business initiatives.

 Connecting BigQuery to Microsoft Excel opens up enhanced capabilities for businesses by leveraging Excel’s robust data analytics and visualization tools alongside BigQuery’s scalable cloud data warehouse for handling vast datasets in real time.
 This integration offers several key benefits: